 Which beekeeping equipment and tools do you need?

-The following is a list of the equipment and tools you will need to start and run a profitable bee keeping farm.
+The following is a list of the equipment and tools you will need to start and run a commercial beekeeping business in Kenya.

-- Bee-suit – A beekeeper is personal protective suit to protect you from bee stinging and gives you comfort as you work under heat or cold weather.
-A complete suit consists of the following items:
+- Bee-suit – A beekeeper is a personal protective suit to protect you from bee stinging and gives you comfort as you work under heat or cold weather.
+A complete suit consists of the following items: Veil: for covering the

 - Elastic bands to seal your ankles and wrists from the bees